karl-vonzabern/DC-Heat-Exposure-and-Sensitivity/README.md

 # DC Heat Exposure and Sensitivity

-We hope this app lends itself to answering important questions regarding the correlates that exacerbate extreme heat and the communities most affected.
-Thus, our app will assist in understanding of two specific questions:
+We hope this app allows users to explore the data and answer important empirical questions about the social and economic correlates that exacerbate extreme heat in DC.
+Our app will users better understand the answer to two specific questions:

 What are environmental metrics that are correlated with Urban Heat Island Effects?